ChristosBaboulis/recommendation-service/README.md

   The application is Dockerized using a standard `Dockerfile`, preparing it for deployment in Kubernetes environments.

 - **Rate Limiting (per IP)**
-  To protect from malicious usage, a rate limiter such as Bucket4j or Spring Cloud Gateway can be added for IP throttling.
+  To protect from malicious usage, Bucket4j rate limiter is used for IP throttling. (max 10 requests per minute)

 ---